Canon 1Ds Mark II vs 700D

 Review summary: Canon 1Ds Mark II vs 700D

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds Mark II and the Canon 700D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1Ds Mark II:

 - Better image quality: Scores substantially higher (13 points) in the DXO overall assessment.